 The distinctive smell to most new carpets reveals that these are undeniably bad for your health.
 This smell is caused by the off-gassing of volatile organic compounds (VOCs), some of which are classed as carcinogens.

-In addition to these general concerns over carpets, rugs, and other household textiles, buying a new carpet raises some unique considerations.
+In addition to these general concerns over carpets and rugs, buying a new carpet raises some unique considerations.

 Other Carpet Considerations